drhsqlite/fossil-mirror/www/globs.md

 below.

-## Syntax
+## <a id="syntax"></a>Syntax

-Where Fossil accepts glob patterns, it will usually accept a *list* of such patterns, each individual pattern separated from the others by white space or commas.
-If a glob must contain white spaces or commas, it can be quoted with either single or double quotation marks.
+Where Fossil accepts glob patterns, it will usually accept a *list* of individual patterns separated from the others by whitespace or commas.
+Whitespace and commas may be quoted with either single or double quotation marks.
-A list is said to match if any one glob in the list matches.
+A list matches a file when any pattern in that list matches.

-A glob pattern matches a given file name if it successfully consumes and matches the *entire* name.
+A pattern must consume and
+match the *entire* file name to succeed.
 Partial matches are failed matches.

 Most characters in a glob pattern consume a single character of the file name and must match it exactly.
 For instance, “a” in a glob simply